IamJesseP/mit_futuremakers_summer_2023-IamJesseP/Module_08_Classfication_Loss_Functions/README.md

   - Sparse Categorical Cross-Entropy is used when the labels are integers.

 ## Challenging, interesting, or exciting aspects of today's assignment
-Implementing CCE from scratch is challening and confusing!
+Implementing CCE from scratch is challenging and confusing!